Microsoft users struggle with Windows redesign

 Individual consumers and potential iPad buyers, rather than corporate customers, are the primary target for the Windows 8.
 Many big companies are still in the process of spending millions of dollars upgrading to Windows 7.

-The success of the software will depend in part on the quality and price of machines running Windows 8, which is in the hands of PC makers such as Hewlett-Packard Co, Samsung Electronics, Lenovo Group and Acer Inc <2353.
+The success of the software will depend in part on the quality and price of machines running Windows 8, which is in the hands of PC makers such as Hewlett-Packard Co, Samsung Electronics, Lenovo Group and Acer Inc.

 But even if the machines are slick, Microsoft's online Windows Store is still no match for Apple's App Store, and will probably take several years to build momentum, which in turn removes incentives to buy tablets running the new Windows.